-Additionally, each Branch Library has collections of circulating periodicals, audiobooks, music CDs, DVDs, games, and large print books.
-The Byram Shubert Branch Library has a small local history collection of photographs, periodical articles, and memorabilia maintained and organized by the Friends of the Byram Shubert Library.
+Additionally, the Byram Shubert Branch Library has collections of circulating periodicals, audiobooks, music CDs, DVDs, games, and large print books as well as a small local history collection of photographs, periodical articles, and memorabilia maintained and organized by the Friends of the Byram Shubert Library.

-VI.
-Gifts of Materials
+Gifts of Materials.